About this course:

 Combat Stress and Stress Disorders

 Combat stress is often confused with stress disorders, such as acute stress disorder (ASD) and PTSD; however, there are key distinctions between these conditions.
 Combat stress typically occurs for brief periods and is considered a natural reaction to the traumatic events endured during a deployment.
 Furthermore, these symptoms usually resolve after a service member returns home.
 In contrast, ASD and PTSD are similar psychiatric conditions characterized by neural functioning changes in response to overwhelming stress, trauma, or horror.
 Both ASD and PTSD may be preempted by either direct or indirect exposure to the trauma, including bearing witness to or hearing about horrific events.
 In both conditions, symptoms are not due to medication, substance use, or any other identifiable illness and cause significant distress or functional impairment.
 In many cases, PTSD may be a continuation of ASD.
-Table 3 briefly clarifies the main differences between these conditions according to the Diagnostic and Statistical Manual of Mental Health Disorders, 5th edition (DSM-5; American Psychiatric Association [APA], 2013).
+Table 3 briefly clarifies the main differences between these conditions according to the Diagnostic and Statistical Manual of Mental Health Disorders, 5th edition, Text Revision (DSM-5 TR; American Psychiatric Association [APA], 2022).

 According to the VA (2018), the percentage of veterans affected by PTSD varies by service era as follows: